At least 80 UW students in fraternities test positive for coronavirus, a foreboding sign for college reopenings

 Experts say the outbreak, along with cases among student athletes, is a troubling sign of what may be in store if colleges reopen in the fall.
 University of Washington leadership said this week they hope to reopen in-person, with larger classes held virtually, but that plans could change based on the virus’s spread.

-Daniel Leifer, a pediatrician studying dermatology at UW, estimates he saw about a dozen parties when walking by Greek Row in recent months.
+Daniel Leifer, a pediatrician studying dermatology at UW, estimates he saw more than a dozen parties when walking by Greek Row in recent months.
 Students stood close together, and masks were nowhere to be seen, he said.

-It was concerning to Leifer, who recently completed a biosecurity fellowship at John Hopkins University and worked with the U.S. Department of State on its response to swine flu while in college.
+It was concerning to Leifer, who recently completed a biosecurity fellowship at Johns Hopkins University and worked with the U.S. Department of State on its response to swine flu while in college.

 “I don’t hold it against college students that they’re partying with each other and getting to know each other, because that’s everyone’s college experience.
 It just doesn’t make for a safe campus,” Leifer said.
 “A lot of college reopening plans are premised on students wearing masks and social distancing.
 This crystallized for me that that doesn’t seem very realistic.”